tigerabrodi/konoha/README.md

 My main goal was to build something small with GraphQL and Tailwind 😄

-I tried Playwright in the beginning for the E2E Tests, but didn't like it.
+I tried Playwright in the beginning for the E2E Tests, but didn't like it. 😐

-I must say, I really enjoyed working with both URQL and Tailwind 🦊 🔥 🎊 🎉.
+I must say, I really enjoyed working with Tailwind, it's awesome 🎉.

+I do use URQL at work, but didn't know it was that easy to get started with, it was great 🥰.

 ## Installation 🛠️